devdanias/devdanias/README.md

 ## About me

 - 🎓 Systems Development Analysis student at SENAI.
-- 💼 Working as an HR Implementation Assistant.
+- 💼 Working as an HR Implementation Analyst Jr
 - 🌱 Currently learning more about: PYTHON.